klebgenomics/KlebNNSsero/README.md

 ## Figures and tables from the paper

-Directories `figures` and `tables` contain all figures and tables from the paper.
+Directories `figures` and `tables` contain all figures and tables from the paper, including supporting and appendix files.

 The code to generate these are in the following R markdown files, which draw on functions in `seroepi_functions.R`:

-`DataAnalysis.Rmd` - R code to generate figures and tables based on line-list data
+`DataAnalysis.Rmd` - R code to generate figures and tables based on line-list data (data in `tables/TableS3_sampleInfo.tsv`)

 `DataAnalysis_ModelledEstimates.Rmd` - R code to generate figures and tables based on modelled estimates of K/O prevalence (see details of Bayesian modelling below)

-`DataAnalysis_Longitudinal.Rmd` - R code to generate Figure S6, based on longitudinal line-list data from 3 sites
+`DataAnalysis_Longitudinal.Rmd` - R code to generate Figure S6, based on longitudinal line-list data from 3 sites (data in tables/longitudinal_data.tsv)

+An [interactive web application](https://klebsiella.shinyapps.io/neonatal/), implemented in R shiny, is also available to (i) explore the modelled estimates for prevalence and coverage data, and (ii) undertake additional analyses of the raw data in Table S3 (e.g. to explore crude pooled estimates of prevalence and coverage for different subsets of loci and/or different subsets of samples).

 ## Model Run File Explanation